SirAbgehoben/MaxInsulter2000/README.md

 # MaxInsulter2000

-MaxInsulter2000 is a fun project designed to automatically generate insults for Max.
+MaxInsulter2000 is a project designed to automatically generate insults for Max.
 This project uses the Gemini API to generate content.

 ## Features